Sunday Supper is an Amazon Associate and may receive compensation for purchases made through affiliate links.

 If you have any leaves still attached, make sure you remove these.
 Remember, the leaves are not edible.

 Also, trim both ends of the rhubarb.
-If you have any tougher-looking strings come away as you cut the ends, then peel these away, too.
-But don’t remove all of the outside layer of the rhubarb, as that’s where the bright, beautiful color comes from.
+If you have any tougher-looking strings that come away as you cut the ends, then peel these away, too.
+But don’t remove all of the outside layers of the rhubarb, as that’s where the bright, beautiful color comes from.

-- Put the rhubarb in a saucepan and add the sugar, orange juice and water (and cinnamon, if using).
+- Add in sugar, orange juice and water (and cinnamon, if using).

 - Bring to a boil, then simmer for around 5-10 minutes until it is starting to fall apart – the rhubarb should still just hold its shape.